Chronic Lymphocytic Leukemia and Hairy-Cell Leukemia

-In the United States in 2014, there are an expected 15,270 new diagnoses of CLL and 4,600 CLL-related deaths.
+In the United States in 2015, there are an expected 14,620 new diagnoses of CLL and 4,650 CLL-related deaths.
 The age-adjusted incidence of CLL is 4.1/100,000 individuals.
-The median age at diagnosis is 72 years.
-The male to female ratio is 2:1, with little change as age increases.
+The median age at diagnosis is 72 years and the incidence of this disease continues to rise as the population ages.
+The male-to-female ratio is 2:1, with little change in relative risk as age increases.
 The incidence of the disease is higher in whites than in African Americans, and the diagnosis of CLL in Asian countries is infrequent.
-The shift in the global population has not changed the risk in any particular race or ethnicity.
+The shift in the global population has not changed the risk for any particular race or ethnicity.

 Etiology and Risk Factors

 It is surmised that nearly all cases of CLL are preceded by a monoclonal B-cell lymphocytosis (MBL).
 MBL is defined as a B-cell population with a CLL immunophenotype by flow cytometry that is not greater than 5 × 109/L and no symptoms consistent with a diagnosis of CLL.
 This disorder is discovered incidentally or when patients are being evaluated for a possible diagnosis of CLL.
 The monoclonal B cell will invariably have a phenotype analogous to CLL.
 It is estimated that about 3% of the US population meets the criteria for MBL, and this incidence increases with age.
 Studies have shown that the rate of progression to CLL from MBL is approximately 1% to 2% per year.

 Approximately 17% of patients with a diagnosis of CLL have a first-degree family member who has MBL, and 5% to 10% of CLL patients have a family member with CLL.